dscolby/CausalELM.jl/README.md

 However, it may still be possible to get an unbiased estimate of the causal effect (ATE, ATE, or ITT) by predicting the counterfactual and comparing it to the observed outcomes.
-This is the approach CausalELM takes to conduct interrupted time series analysis, G-Computation, DML, and meatlearning via S-Learners, T-Learners, and X-Learners.
+This is the approach CausalELM takes to conduct interrupted time series analysis, G-Computation, DML, and meatlearning via S-Learners, T-Learners, X-Learners, and R-learners.
 In interrupted time series analysis, we want to estimate the effect of some intervention on the outcome of a single unit that we observe during multiple time periods.
 For example, we might want to know how the announcement of a merger affected the price of Stock A. To do this, we need to know what the price of stock A would have been if the merger had not been